 Parents and guardians are able to make choices as to which school they would like their child to attend.

 Where possible, parents will be offered a place at their preferred campus.
-However, this may not always be possible because the Calgary Islamic School often receives far more applications than the places we have available.
+However, this may not always be possible because the Calgary Islamic School often receives far more applications than the available places.

 Places will be offered to those who most closely meet the school's admissions standards.